What the Office of the Public Guardian expects from companies that provide surety bonds to court-appointed deputies.

 This file may not be suitable for users of assistive technology.
 Request an accessible format.

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email firstname.lastname@example.org.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 The court tells most deputies to get a ‘surety bond’ (also called a ‘security bond’).
 The bond is insurance that protect the assets of the person whose affairs and property the deputy is managing.

-The practice note explains what OPG expects from a bond provider, so that its surety bonds are suitable for deputies.
+This practice note (SD15) explains what OPG expects from a bond provider, so that its surety bonds are suitable for deputies.

 Published: 6 December 2012

 - Added Welsh-language translation

 - Practice note has been updated to reflect a change to OPG's approved bond supplier from October 2016.